 “I’m absolutely chuffed with my birthday present.
 Thanks!”

-Knackered (or sometimes “ready for the knackers yard”) means that someone is extremely tired.
-This comes from “knacker,” which is an older word.
-It refers to a person who slaughters old worn-out horses who can no longer work.
+This comes from “knacker,” which is an older word for a person who slaughters old worn-out horses who can no longer work.

 “I’ve been up half of the night with the baby.
 I’m totally knackered.”